HanneWhitt/llm-aligned-rl/README.md

 Training was carried out using the implementation of Proximal Policy Optimisation (PPO) provided in the Stable Baselines 3 library [[4]](#SB3), with the default hyperparameters and 10 hours of training on a laptop with an RTX 3060 GPU (1.3×10<sup>7</sup> steps, ~10<sup>6</sup> episodes).
 To increase the odds of the agent successfully grokking the relevant spatial relationships, a Convolutional Neural Network (CNN) was used as a feature extractor.

 #### Results
-As expected, the agent learned to perform well in the task of finding the fruit,
+In 10,000 episodes sampled from the resulting policy, the agent successfully found the fruit in XXX, but, predictably, squashed the cat in a very high proportion of these (61%).

 ![alt text](episode_lengths_naive_policy.png)
+***Figure X** Distibution of episode lengths and outcomes, naive policy.*

 ### 3. LLM supervision